 Geothermal Heat Pump: $800 - $1,000, varies by efficiency and equipment application

 Air Insulation & Sealing: Up to $650, must be through approved contractors

 Federal Residential Renewable Energy Tax Credit

-- Rebates: A solar rebate is a partial refund after the purchase of your solar system.
-Rebates may be offered by your local utility company, your state or your county.
-The rebates are usually applied before tax credits are calculated.
+- Rebates: Solar rebates may be provided by your local utility company, or by your state or county.
+These rebates are essentially partial refunds that are applied after you pay for solar panels and before tax credits are calculated.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of the cost of your solar system.

 State & Local Solar Incentives